junxit/us-congress-bills-111/metadata.md

 - 2009-09-21 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 163.
 - 2009-10-07 — Passed Senate without amendment by Unanimous Consent. (consideration: CR S10243-10245; text as passed Senate: CR S10243-10245)
 - 2009-10-07 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(consideration: CR S10243-10245; text as passed Senate: CR S10243-10245)
+- 2009-10-08 — Message on Senate action sent to the House.
+- 2009-10-08 — Received in the House.
+- 2009-10-08 — Referred to House Armed Services
+- 2009-10-08 — Referred to House Oversight and Government Reform
+- 2009-10-08 — Referred to the Committee on Oversight and Government Reform, and in addition to the Committee on Armed Services, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.